FAQs

 Stretch Wrap is a plastic wrap which is wrapped repeatedly around pallets and other stacks of boxes holding the load together during transportation.
 Stretch Wrap relies on elastic recovery to contract and hold tight after it is applied.
 Shrink wrap is a much thicker material which is applied and and then shrunk to a tight fit using a propane heat gun.

-Welding and shrinking are the two main skills required to carry out almost any scaffold encapsulation and containment job.
+Welding and shrinking are the two main skills required to carry out almost any shrink wrap job.
 These skills can be taught in an hour or two.
 The challenge of shrink wrapping (and also the benefit) is that because it is so versatile, every project is a little different and ‘custom’.
 Therefore, it is one of those skills that develops with practice and experience to a variety of projects over time.
+We provide a range of shrink wrap training courses to get you up and running fast.

-Although we mostly provide a shrink wrap contracting service in England, Wales, Scotland and Northern Ireland we can provide our shrink wrapping services, including shrink wrap training in any location worldwide.
+Although we mostly provide a shrink wrap contracting service in England, Wales, Scotland and Northern Ireland we can provide our shrink wrap installation services, including shrink wrap training in any location worldwide.

 The costs for shrink wrapping scaffolding depends on a range of factors including the area to be sheeted, the location of the project and whether a final seal is required.
 Contact us for a quotation.

-Yes, however electric guns are available but they require three phase electricity supply, are cumbersome to use, cost three times as much and are still only about 1/3 of the power so the job will take much longer.
+Yes!
+Industrial grade electric heat tools are available but they require three phase electricity supply, are cumbersome to use, cost three times as much and are still only about 1/3 of the power so the job will take much longer.

 We can offer a quantity discount for orders over 10 rolls or more.
 Contact us if you’d like an official quotation with the quantity discounts applied.